donavanbecker/homebridge-rainbird/README.md

 ## Compatiable Controllers

-- ESP-MEI, ESPSM3, LNK WIFI Module firmware v.1.6.3
+Any controller that supports the [RainBird LNK WiFi Module](https://www.rainbird.com/products/lnk-wifi-module) should be compatible.
+This includes:
+- ESP-Me
 - ESP-TM2
-- ESP-RZXe with Wifi Module
+- ESP-RZXe

 ## Known Limitations
 - Using the RainBird app while the plugin is running can cause connectivity issues